ekenozlu/NeonAcademy-Challenges/README.md

 ## Challenges Contains:
 1. UIKit, SnapKit, ProgrammaticUI
-2. Other common third party libraries such as, Firebase, AdMob, RevenueCat
+2. Other common third party libraries such as, Firebase, AdMob, RevenueCat, Adapty
 3. Other animation libraries like, Lottie Animation, Hero Animation
 4. And NeonSDK, which is a powerful software development kit designed to enhance the efficiency of iOS app development.